-According to the current Luxembourg FATCA provisions, the Fund qualifies as a "restricted fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-USA IGA, and it is therefore deemed to be a "non-reporting Luxembourg financial institution" as well as a "deemed-compliant foreign financial institution" under FATCA.
+According to the current Luxembourg FATCA provisions, the Fund qualifies as a "Restricted Fund" pursuant to Annex II, Section IV(E)(5) of the Luxembourg-US IGA and is therefore deemed to be a Non-Reporting Luxembourg Financial Institution as well as a deemed-compliant Foreign Financial Institution.
 As a result, the following types of investor are not permitted and therefore cannot invest in the Fund:

-- Specified U.S. persons pursuant to Article 1, Section 1 (et seq.) of the Luxembourg-USA IGA, - Non-participating Financial Institutions pursuant to Article 1, Section 1 (r) of the Luxembourg-US IGA, and - Passive Non-Financial Foreign Entities (NFFEs) with one or more substantial U.S. owners within the meaning of the relevant implementing regulations issued by Department of the Treasury of the United States of America.
+- Specified U.S. persons pursuant to Article 1, Section 1 (et seq.) of the Luxembourg-USA IGA. - Non-participating Financial Institutions pursuant to Article 1, Section 1 (r) of the Luxembourg-US IGA, and - Passive Non-Financial Foreign Entities (NFFEs) with one or more substantial U.S. owners within the meaning of the relevant implementing regulations issued by Department of the Treasury of the United States of America.

 The Common Reporting Standard (CRS) pursuant to Directive 2014/107/EU was implemented in the Luxembourg Law of 18 December 2015 on the automatic exchange of information on financial accounts in tax matters (hereinafter: CRS law).
-Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a financial institution and is required to collect information on the financial accounts of its investors and report it to the competent authorities as necessary.
+Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a financial institution and is required to collect information on the financial accounts of investors and to report them to the competent authorities if necessary.

 All investors declare that they are prepared to make voluntary disclosures, and to forward further relevant documents (such as W-8 tax forms) where necessary, to the Management Company of the Fund for FATCA and CRS purposes.
-If there is a change in the information, the investor must inform the Management Company of the Fund immediately (i.e. within 30 days) by transferring the relevant updated form.
+If there is a change in the information, the investor must inform the Management Company of the Fund immediately (i.e. within 30 days) by transferring the relevant updated forms.